Skip to content

 2. Process Automation Technology: Its Value To Best Empower Decision Making In The Age Of AI.

 Before AI, businesses used and continue to use traditional automation technology.
-Traditional process-based automation provides much value to business decision-making.
-However, it does have major limitations such as its rigid rules-based processing, not able to handle complexity, nor leverage large data sets to name a few.
+Without a doubt, traditional process-based automation provides much value to business decision-making.
+However, it does have major limitations.
+See below.

 For decades, businesses have used rules-based process automation to automate manual tasks and assist with decision-making.
-As our business environments become increasingly complex and the data becomes overwhelming, AI is starting to appear to be the solution to every problem.
-But traditional process automation still has its place to support business decision-making.
-Click here to explore process automation use cases in support of business decision-making and what its limitations are in the age of AI.
+Now in this age of AI and data overload, our business environments are becoming increasingly complex.
+At the same time, AI is not the solution to every problem.
+Indeed, traditional process automation still has its place to support business decision-making.
+For a more detailed discussion on process automation use cases and its limitations, click here

 3. Data-Driven Decision-Making: Its Enormous Impact And The Truth On Limitations

 The explosion of big data has provided businesses with unprecedented access to vast amounts of information that they can use for decision-making purposes.
-Organizations can now analyze both structured and unstructured data from various sources to identify patterns and trends.
+Moreover, a new scientific discipline called Data Science has emerged.
+This discipline is singularly focused on making data useful by placing advanced analytics tools and methods in the hands of organizations.
+Now, we can analyze both structured and unstructured data from various sources to identify patterns and trends.
 Indeed, these correlations and resulting insights were in many cases previously undiscoverable.

-Further, the data-driven decision-making approach enables businesses to respond more accurately and quickly to market changes, customer preferences, competitor activities, and other external factors.
+Further, data-driven decision-making capabilities enable businesses to respond more accurately and quickly to market changes, customer preferences, competitor activities, and other external factors.
 On the other hand, there are limitations with a data-driven approach.
-Specifically, these limitations include underpowered software that cannot handle large data sets and underlying bias that can be present in the data.
+These include:

 4. AI Impact On Business Decisions – Know How To Best Apply To Get The Most Benefits